16egong/CMSC773/README.md

 ### Alter Filepaths
 Our data paths are formatted as followed:

 POSTPATH = './Data/crowd/train/shared_task_posts.csv'

 LABELPATH = './Data/crowd/train/crowd_train.csv'

-The following path is option if you would like to train a subset of the data
+The following path is option if you would like to train a subset of the data:

 USERPATH = './Data/crowd/train/task_C_train.posts.csv'

 Either replace all of these variables with a path relative to your local computer or change the path to fit this format.